Adamya-Kumar/AI-Powered-chess/README.md

 # Chess Game

 This project is a simple Chess game developed in Python.
 The game uses the `pygame` library to handle the graphical interface and game interactions.
-You can play against another player in a local two-player setup...
+You can play against another player in a local two-player setup.

 ## Features